 Welcome to the Software Engineering Programme, a centre for advanced education and applied research at the University of Oxford.
-Established in 1993, the Programme exists to make strong connections between theory and practice in software engineering, between leading researchers and practitioners, and to make the expertise of the University available to those who wish to study while continuing in full-time employment.
+Established in 1993, the Programme exists to make strong connections between theory and practice in software engineering, between leading researchers and practitioners, and to make the expertise of the University available to those who wish to study part-time while continuing in full-time employment.

 The Programme offers short courses in a variety of subjects.
 These courses may be used as credit towards a Masters' degree (MSc) in Software Engineering from the University of Oxford.
 Applications are welcome from anyone with an appropriate combination of academic achievement and industrial experience; a first degree in a related discipline may be useful, but is by no means necessary.